 Moreover, while it is indeed true that deep neural networks learn better with more labeled data, the quality of the labels is essential.
 If fed biased labels, a neural network will learn these biases and make predictions accordingly.
 At Tawny we take these challenges seriously in order to push the robustness and accuracy of the next generation of facial expressions recognition technology.

 Facial Expressions of Emotions in Context

 The problem of object classification from images has been a hot topic in machine vision for decades.
-Much of the debate in the 90's and early 2000's was about designing general descriptors that would provided increased discriminative power for classifying images of objects.
+Much of the debate in the '90s and early 2000s was about designing general descriptors that would provide increased discriminative power for classifying images of objects.
 The deep learning revolution turned this problem on its head.
 It came out that by simply giving neural networks examples of how classes look like they could discover, through optimization, better descriptors than any human could design.
-Thus the whole problem of object recognition was reduced to labelling large amounts of examples and virtually any visual recognition problem was soon to be dominated by this approach.
+Thus the whole problem of object recognition was reduced to labeling large amounts of examples and virtually any visual recognition problem was soon to be dominated by this approach.

 Figure 1.
 Agreement on whether image in (a) is of a dog or a cat is consistently higher than agreement on the emotion the person in (b).
 Categorizing faces by emotions is not well defined which can result in noisy labels and biased predictors.